 Dextrose or glucose is a naturally occurring carbohydrate that can be found in fruits, for example.
 It leads to a Lowering the freezing point (130%) and at the same time has a lower sweetening power (70%) than normal table sugar.
 This allows us to make the ice cream creamier without it tasting too sweet.

 Industrially produced is the starting product of glucose and dextrose Strength.
 This will enzymatically splitbut the process takes different lengths of time.
 Dextrose is the End product, when the Process completely run through is.
 It has the value 100 or, more precisely, has the dextrose equivalent 100 (abbreviated: DE100).
-Starch has corresponding DE0.
+Starch has as its starting product corresponding DE0.

 Dextrose is available in every major supermarket.
-However, mostly with vitamins added.
-If you want to have pure dextrose as an ingredient I can recommend the following products:
+However, it is usually mixed with vitamins.
+In principle, this does not bother us.
+But if you want to have pure dextrose as an ingredient, which is usually cheaper in large containers, I can recommend the following products:

-Tip: 1kg is enough for about 25 recipes or 100 servings.
+Tip: 1kg is enough for approx. 25 recipes or 100 ice cream portions.

-With glucose, on the other hand, the Process of enzymatic splitting The strength interrupted in between.
+With glucose, on the other hand, the Process of enzymatic splitting The strength broken off in between.
 It therefore has a value in between (DE20 - 68).
-It is therefore less sweet than dextrose.
-On the other hand, it lowers the freezing point as well as household sugar.
+It is less sweet than dextrose, which has been broken down to the very end.
+In return, glucose lowers the freezing point similarly well as household sugar and thus better than dextrose.

 Glucose is available as syrup and dried.
 For the Simple weighing I recommend you Dry glucose.
 For my recipes I use as an ingredient a Dry glucose with DE35-40.
 Unfortunately, the DE specification is not always given, so I have picked out these two products for you.

-Tip: 1kg is enough for about 50 recipes or 200 servings.
+Tip: 1kg is enough for approx. 50 recipes or 200 ice cream portions.

 Erythritol (or eryhtritol) can be used as an alternative for sugar.
 Since it is a sugar alcohol, it is not broken down in the body.
 It has 50-70 percent of the sweetening power of table sugar, but no calories and no effect on blood sugar and insulin levels.
-It lowers the freezing point significantly more than normal sugar.
+It lowers the freezing point much more than regular sugar.
+This keeps our ice cream nice and soft in the freezer.
+However Sugar alcohols not entirely uncontroversial and you should be careful with the amount if you have any pre-existing conditions.

 Xylitol (or birch sugar) is also a sugar substitute.
-This has a similar sweetening power to household sugar, but produces a slightly cool feeling in the mouth.
-Of course, this is not a problem with ice cream.
+This has a similar sweetening power as household sugar, but produces a slightly cool feeling in the mouth.
+With other desserts or baked goods, this can create an unpleasant feeling in the mouth.
+With chewing gum and of course ice cream, this is not a problem.
 The calorie intake is reduced by about 40 % and the freezing point is lowered significantly more compared to normal sugar.
+Xylitol also causes our ice cream to stay nice and soft in the freezer.

 Skimmed milk powder

-Tip: 1kg is enough for about 30 recipes or 120 servings.
+Tip: 1kg is enough for approx. 30 recipes or 120 ice cream portions.

 Binders can be used to give the ice additional Stability be awarded when we no raw egg want to use.
 Emulsifiers bind the water and make the ice cream mass thicker.
-However, do not use too much of them, or the consistency may become gummy or slimy.
-Again, there are two binders that natural are and are made from seeds.
+However, you should not use too much of it, otherwise the consistency can become rubbery or slimy.
+Unfortunately, this has happened to me myself.
+Here, too, there are two binders that natural are and are made from seeds.

 Guar gum is obtained from the Seeds of the guar bean and is often used in the food industry as a natural thickening agent. deployed.
-Do not be confused by the E-number designation (E412).
+Do not let the E-number designation (E412) confuse you.
+E-numbers are assigned to food additives and do not automatically mean that something is artificial or unhealthy.

 Locust bean gum